On $\Delta$-Modular Integer Linear Problems In The Canonical Form And Equivalent Problems: Dynamic Programming Algorithms

 \end{definition} The proof of the next theorem is based on the classical dynamic programming principle for ILP problems in the standard form, due to \cite{Papadimitriou}, with some additional modifications, due to the papers \cite{SteinitzILP} and \cite{KnapsackDPTrick}. \begin{theorem} The \ref{BILP-SF} problem can be solved by an algorithm with the following arithmetic complexity bound:

 The previous complexity bound can be slightly improved in terms of $\chi$:

 \end{theorem}

-\begin{proof} Let $x^*$ be an optimal vertex solution of the LP relaxation of the \ref{BILP-SF} problem.
-After a standard change of coordinates $x \to x - \lfloor x^* \rfloor$ the original \ref{BILP-SF} problem transforms to an equivalent ILP with different lower and upper bounds on variables and a different right-hand side vector $b$.
+\begin{proof} \GribanovAdd{Assume that the relaxed LP problem is bounded.} Let $x^*$ be an optimal vertex solution of the LP relaxation of the \ref{BILP-SF} problem.
+After a standard change of coordinates $x \to x - \lfloor x^* \rfloor$ the original \ref{BILP-SF} problem transforms to an equivalent ILP with different lower and upper bounds on variables and a different r.h.s. vector $b$.